dmdigital/timeneye-api/APIs/getEntries.md

 # getEntries

-Returns a list of entries.
-You can filter it by projectId, dateFrom, dateTo or userId (the latter is only available for project managers or account owners); you can use offset and limit to paginate the results.
+Returns a list of the latest entries of the authenticated user.
+You can filter it by projectId, dateFrom, dateTo or userId (the latter is only available for project managers or account owners to get another user's entries); you can use offset and limit to paginate the results.

 ### Params
 * authToken (string)